-We consider a network of $n$ nodes that are deployed in an area of $m \times m$.
+We consider a network of $N$ nodes that are deployed in an area of size $M \times M$.
 The BS is located at a point far from the field.
-The nodes positions follow a uniform random distribution so that we have
+The node positions follow a uniform random distribution so that we have

-where $\lambda$ is the node density.
-Both the BS and nodes are stationary, and the nodes are not equipped with the GPS receivers.
+where $\lambda$ is the node density and $A$ is the network area.
+Both the BS and nodes are stationary, and the nodes are not equipped with GPS receivers.
 All sensor nodes have the same capabilities and can use different power levels to communicate with other nodes.
-The network operation is divided into rounds, at first of which coalitions are formed and then data is disseminated to the BS through multi-hop paths among CHs.
+The network operation is divided into rounds, where at the beginning of each round coalitions are formed and then data are disseminated to the BS through multi-hop paths among CHs.
 In-network data aggregation is applied to eliminate redundant sensor reports.
-In CGTC architecture, the network area is divided into two general regions: far and vicinity.
-This division is adopted to solve the hot-spot problem, and we provide more details on this in section~\ref{sec:alg-det}.
+In the CGTC architecture, the network area is divided into two general regions: \textit{far} and \textit{vicinity}.
+As mentioned earlier, this division is adopted to solve the hotspot problem.
+We provide more details on this in the following sections.

 The model for energy dissipation is derived from the radio model proposed in~\cite{Heinzelman2002}.
-Accordingly, the energy needed to transmit a $l$-bit packet to distance $d$ is,
+According to this model, the energy needed to transmit an $l$-bit packet to a node at distance $d$ is,